-ORLANDO, Fla. – The Harvest Moon has been shining bright between thick clouds the last few nights, but it doesn’t happen in the same month every year.
+ORLANDO, Fla. – The Harvest Moon was earlier this month, but it doesn’t happen in the same month every year.

 This moon usually happens in September, but unlike most, it’s not dedicated to the month of September.
 Sometimes it happens in October.